Battle of Dettingen: Background

-The immediate cause of the War of the Austrian Succession was the death in 1740 of Emperor Charles VI, last in the direct line of male Habsburgs, leaving his eldest daughter, Maria Theresa, as heir to the Habsburg monarchy.
-Prior to 1713, the Monarchy was subject to Salic law, whereby women were barred from the succession.
-The Pragmatic Sanction of 1713 allowed Maria Theresa to inherit the throne, but the ruling was challenged by Charles Albert of Bavaria, the closest male heir.
+The immediate cause of the War of the Austrian Succession was the death in 1740 of Emperor Charles VI, last male Habsburg in the direct line, leaving his eldest daughter, Maria Theresa, as heir to the Habsburg monarchy.
+Since Salic law barred women from the Habsburg succession, the Imperial Diet passed the Pragmatic Sanction of 1713 allowing Maria Theresa to inherit, but the law was challenged by Charles Albert of Bavaria, the closest male-line heir.

-An internal dynastic dispute became a European issue since the Monarchy formed the most powerful single element in the Holy Roman Empire.
-A federation of mostly German states, it was headed by the Holy Roman emperor, in theory an elected position but held by the Habsburgs since 1440.
+An internal dynastic dispute became a European issue, since the Austrian monarchy was the most powerful single element in the Holy Roman Empire.
+A federation of mostly German states, the Empire was headed by the Holy Roman Emperor, in theory an elected position, but held by the Habsburgs since 1440.
 In January 1742, Charles of Bavaria became the first non-Habsburg emperor in 300 years, with the support of France, Prussia and Saxony.
-Maria Theresa was backed by the so-called Pragmatic Allies, which in addition to Austria included Britain, Hanover and the Dutch Republic.
+Austria and Maria Theresa were backed by the Pragmatic Allies, Britain, Hanover and the Dutch Republic.

-In December 1740, Prussia invaded the Austrian province of Silesia, whose mining, weaving and dyeing industries provided 10% of total Imperial income.
-France, Saxony and Bavaria occupied Habsburg territories in Bohemia, while Spain joined the war, hoping to regain possessions in Northern Italy lost to Austria in 1713.
-By early 1742, Austria's position seemed desperate; Britain agreed to send a naval squadron to the Mediterranean and 17,000 troops to the Austrian Netherlands, under the Earl of Stair.
+In December 1740, Prussia invaded Silesia, a wealthy Austrian province that produced 10% of total imperial income.
+This was followed by France, Saxony and Bavaria occupying Bohemia, while Spain also joined the war, hoping to regain possessions in Northern Italy lost in 1713.
+To relieve the pressure, in early 1742 Britain agreed to send a naval squadron to the Mediterranean, and 17,000 troops to the Austrian Netherlands, under the Earl of Stair.

-However, Austria made peace with Prussia in the June 1742 Treaty of Breslau; by December, they occupied most of Bavaria while the French armies were devastated by disease.
+However, in June 1742 Austria made peace with Prussia in the Treaty of Breslau.
+This freed up Pragmatic Alliance resources for a campaign in Bavaria, most of which had been occupied by December, while the French armies were devastated by disease.
 The focus of the 1743 campaign switched to Germany; the Austrians defeated the Bavarians at Simbach and in mid-June, the Allied army arrived at Aschaffenburg, on the north bank of the River Main.
 Here they were joined by George II, who was attending the coronation of a new Elector of Mainz.
-By late June, the Allies were running short of supplies and began their withdrawal towards the nearest supply depot at Hanau.
-The road ran through Dettingen, where the French commander Noailles, positioned 23,000 troops under his nephew Gramont.
+By late June, the Allies were short of supplies and withdrew towards their nearest supply-depot at Hanau.
+The road ran through Dettingen, where the French commander Noailles, had positioned 23,000 troops under his nephew Gramont.